rizinorg/cutter/docs/source/contributing/code/ide-setup.rst

 ~~~~~~~~~~~~~
 - Go to :menuselection:`File --> Open` and select the folder in which you cloned Cutter
 - Go to :menuselection:`File --> Settings --> Build, Execution, Deployment --> CMake`.
 In the :guilabel:`CMake Options` field enter ``-DCUTTER_USE_BUNDLED_RADARE2=ON``
-- Open :file:`cutter/src/CMakeLists.txt` using project file list on the left side of the screen
+- Open :file:`cutter/src/CMakeLists.txt` using the project file list on the left side of the screen
-- A yellow bar with message :guilabel:`CMake project is not loaded` should appear, click :guilabel:`Load CMake project`
+- A yellow bar with a message :guilabel:`CMake project is not loaded` should appear, click :guilabel:`Load CMake project`

 Changing CMake configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~